minprog/programmeren-1/steps/index.md

 **Step 8.
 Peer review your programs (with partner)**

+> Before this step, you should have submitted your working programs as-is to meet the deadline.
+Only then you will do a peer review and make any changes to improve code quality.

 When everything is in order, and your program is found to be correct, you are going to do a peer review with your partner.
 The idea is not to compare your solutions per se, but more to **improve** each solution as it is.

 The **goal** of improvement is to make the programs easier to read and to understand.
 For each module, several aspects are listed to look out for.
 Read the explanations about these aspects before doing the actual review.
 Try to stick to these aspects, and especially take care not to try to influence your partner too much with your own ideas.
 The goal of this part of the course is to have you practice with techniques to make code better.